Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Estimation based on adaptive Gauss--Hermite quadrature

-Maximum Likelihood (ML) estimates in the GLLVM framework are typically obtained by using either the EM or the Newton-Raphson algorithms.
+Maximum Likelihood (ML) estimates in the GLLVM framework are typically obtained by using either the EM or the Newton--Raphson algorithms.
 The key component for applying both the algorithms is the score vector of the observed data log-likelihood function.
 For a random sample of size $n$, the latter is defined as

 It is easily shown that the score vector corresponding to expression (\ref{loglike}) equals